There has been a new push in the parenting world about how parents should stop yelling at their kids.

 Back in 2012, I was in a Mom Funk and yelling on a regular basis.
 I wasn’t happy and I was taking that out on my kids and my husband.

-I used lots of tips and techniques that I know work and immediately the yelling went away.
+I used tips and techniques I knew from being a Mental Health Therapist and immediately the yelling went away.

 And I was happier.